 Grantee shall ensure that in all interviews where their French-American Jazz Exchange project is discussed that the program and its funders are acknowledged.

-Final report requirements and instructions were included as Exhibit B of the Grant Award Agreement.
+Final report requirements and forms were included as part of the Grant Award Agreement.

 Grantees are required to submit a final report which is due thirty (30) days after the end of the grant period on record as listed in the Grant Award Agreement.